-The graduating towers in Ciechocinek are the oldest and the largest such complex
+The graduating towers in Ciechocinek are the oldest and the largest such complex in Europe.

-The inimitable microclimate of the Polish graduation towers attracts convalescents from all over the world Graduating towers are in use in six Polish health resorts.
-More of them are being built, including unconventional ones in the breathtaking setting of the salt mine in Wieliczka. inerals and microelements present in brines have a highly beneficial effect in the treatment of various conditions: from respiratory inflammations, high blood pressure and neurosis, to general exhaustion.
+The inimitable microclimate of the Polish graduation towers attracts convalescents from all over the world inerals and microelements present in brines have a highly beneficial effect in the treatment of various conditions: from respiratory inflammations, high blood pressure and neurosis, to general exhaustion.
 They are also recommended for inhabitants of polluted urban areas, as well as for tobacco smokers.
 The most remarkable graduating towers are the pride of Ciechocinek.
 They are the oldest and the largest such complex in Europe.
 These giant wooden constructions are supported on seven thousand massive beams.
 Covered with bundles of brushwood, they are suffused with water from local springs which is rich in saline compounds.
 The heat and the wind cause the water to evaporate forming a mist which is perfect for inhaling.
 Other places which make use of graduation towers are: Konstancin near Warsaw, Inowrocław, Grudziądz, Busko-Zdrój, Rabka and Sołonka.